YufanZhao1/DAS-Group-12/DAS-Group-12.md

       United States (Puerto Rico)  50.0%   (1)  50.0%   (1)
                           Vietnam  57.1%   (4)  42.9%   (3)

-Inorder to get a clear picture of which countries coffee beans are mostly of good and bad quality, we can plot the quality based on the country of origin in gradient scale.
+In order to get a clear picture of which countries coffee beans are mostly of good and bad quality, we can plot the quality based on the country of origin in gradient scale.